CSIRT-MU/CRUSOE/README.md

 ## References and Acknowledgements

 The tool was originally implemented by Vladimír Bouček in his bachelor's thesis under the supervision of Martin Husák.
+The thesis (in Czech language) can be found at: https://is.muni.cz/th/vl4k7/

 The original idea for this tool was proposed by Martin Husák in the paper "Towards a Data-Driven Recommender System for Handling Ransomware and Similar Incidents" presented at IEEE ISI 2021 conference.
 Check the paper and slides at: https://www.muni.cz/en/research/publications/1800767